EddyHu71/DSC_USU-Flutter_Workshop/README.md

 Fetching API from : [JSON Placeholder](https://jsonplaceholder.typicode.com/posts)

-Happy fun.
-For learning purposes only.
+For Fun and for learning purposes only.